 What Google doesn’twant is for people to use images as an easy opportunity to pack their posts with keywords the majority of their audience won’t see.

-8. Use Successful Posts to Boost Your New Post’s Rankings
+10. Use Successful Blog Posts to Boost New Posts' Rankings

 This is another way to use internal linking to improve your blog posts’ rankings.
 If one of your current posts is already ranking well, you can link to your new post from it.
 Doing so tells Google, “Here’s another reliable blog post.”
 It’s an easy way to start off your new post on the right foot.

-Online marketing extraordinaire Neil Patel recommends that conducting this kind of interlinking strategy once ever 5-10 posts:
+Online marketing extraordinaire Neil Patel recommends that conducting this kind of interlinking strategy once every 5-10 posts: